Trump Impeachment Still On The Table, Suggests Democrat John Lewis

 — Newsweek (@Newsweek) March 24, 2019

-Both the American people and the United States Congress need to see the full report, according to the Democrat.
+Both the American people and Congress need to see the full report, according to the Democrat.

 “I truly believe that we will not be patient, will not be still until we see the entire report.
 This report belongs to the American people.
 Not just members of the Congress.
 We all have the right to see what is in the report, the entire report,” he said.